Skip to main content

 It usually means bootstrap succeeded but the downstream request is still missing the expected user, tenant, or product-surface access state.
 Check the exact API or experience you are trying to reach next.

-Data freshness depends on the upstream data source, synchronization timing, and the provisioned experience.
+Data freshness depends on the upstream data source, synchronisation timing, and the provisioned experience.
 If expected data is missing, verify environment, tenant-user mapping, and sync completion before assuming an auth problem.

 Yes.
 That is often the fastest way to validate token minting, host-page boot logic, and environment wiring before moving to broader tenant-user coverage.